PredictiveEcology/Require/cran-comments.md

 ## Updated release

-This is a minor update to deal with CRAN policy violation (directory left over after testing).
+This is an update to deal with CRAN policy violation (directory left over after testing).

 ## Test environments